sanhup/directus-extension-url-file-import/README.md

 You can specify the HTTP method like 'GET,POST' etc.

 ## Import URL
-Set the URL from where you want to import a Image
+Set the URL from where you want to import any file from the web.

 ## HTTP Headers
 You can set HTTP Headers.
 Some external URL's will need API keys or Auth tokens.
 You can specify these here.